 Other recipients: The provider of “Zoom” necessarily obtains knowledge of the above-mentioned data, insofar as this is provided for in our contract processing agreement with “Zoom”.

 Data processing outside the European Union

 “Zoom” is a service provided by a provider from the USA.
 Processing of personal data therefore also takes place in a third country.
-We have concluded an order processing contract with the provider of “Zoom” which meets the requirements of Art.
+We have concluded an order processing agreement with the provider of “Zoom” that meets the requirements of Art.
 28 DSGVO.